TheOriginalGeez/Cupid/README.md

 ![cupid-logo](cupid.png)

-**This Modlist contains sexual content and you need to be of legal age in your country**.
+**This modlist contains sexual content and you need to be of legal age in your country**.

 ## What To Expect